algobulls/algobulls_help_site/docs/member/broking-details.md

 You can also check the help site to view your broker requirements.
 To view your broker information now [click here](../archive_v1/member/faq.md).

+!!! note

+    A broker binding cannot be unbinded if trades are in progress.
+(Example, during market hours) Stop all your running strategies and then unbind a broker.

+    Any one broker at a given time can be binded.
+Binding a broker will automatically remove the bind of any other broker, if the current binded broker is not being used by the platform.

+    If no broker is present, all trading will be stopped.

+    If no broker is binded, all trading will be stopped.

+    If a broker is binded but the platform trading limit has matched the funds in your broker account, all trading will be stopped.